FormulaMonks/beacons-positioning/README.md

 ### Read and visualize (heat map) the values from the server:

-* The client will try to connect to the server on start to display the located devices on the map if successul.
+* The client will try to connect to the server on start to display the located devices on the map if successful.
 The bigger the heat map area, the more discrepancy there is between the measured distances, meaning the error is bigger.

 ### Details

-In order to draw the heatmap ...
+In order to draw the heatmap,